 Luckily, we can tame hunger by controlling ghrelin levels through food and lifestyle choices.
 Ghrelin is affected not only by what we eat but by everything from stress to sleep, so approaching nutrition from a total wellness perspective can go a long way.

 Again, why am I so hungry all the time?!?

 We know that ghrelin is responsible for causing us to feel hungry and that ghrelin levels are affected by our food and lifestyle choices.
 What is it exactly that we’re doing and eating that’s affecting ghrelin?
 Let’s look at how we can manage ghrelin, then look at what else can increase hunger.

 5 Ways to Control Ghrelin Levels

-1. Avoid very low calorie diets.
+1. Avoid very low-calorie diets.
 Heavily restricting calories (we’re talking 1000 calories per day or less) increases ghrelin production and abdominal fat storage.
 Your body is like, hey I’m starving over here!
 I’m gonna store every little bit of food I get, just in case I need it.
-This doesn’t mean you can’t reduce body fat though a slow and steady calorie deficit but extreme restriction of calories is dangerous for both your physical and your mental health.
+This doesn’t mean you can’t reduce body fat through a slow and steady calorie deficit but an extreme restriction of calories is dangerous for both your physical and your mental health.

 3. Eat more omega-3s.
 You can use an omega-3 supplement with EPA and DPA and/or include plenty of foods in your diet that contain them.
 When we don’t get enough EPA and DHA, it can increase ghrelin production and thereby fat storage around the abdominal area.
 A diet rich in omega-3 fatty acids has also been shown to boost leptin and reduce inflammation in the body.